Zipporah holds Seymour the Bear on a hospital bed before surgery.

 Signs and symptoms of strabismus include:

-• Inward (esotropia - crossed eyes)
+• Inward (esotropia — eye turns inward, towards the nose)

-• Outward (exotropia - wall-eyed)
+• Outward (exotropia — eye turns outward, away from the nose)

 • Upward (hypertropia)